danbaragan/rest_test/README.md

     You cannot play a next round in a finished game.
 The game ends after 12 rounds.

 ### the code should be production ready
 Partial.
+In progress.
+The repo is centered on development.
+Remove/rename docker-compose.override.yml for a production environment.

 It has unit and integration tests: `pytest -vv`
+If you have `docker-compose up` running you can do a `docker-compose exec web pytest -vv` to run the tests.
 The layout is in place so one can plug different db engines, plug through different wsgi, etc But I wouldn't call this production ready at all.
-Notably, egg/installation code is missing.
+Notably, egg/wheel/installation code is missing.

 ### time taken should be 6-8h
   No way.
-It took at least 2x8h.
+It took at least 2x8h. (and the docker part is still in progress)

 # Install & Run